Coder-Jon014/OptiConnect/README.md

 - PHP >= 7.4
 - Composer
 - Node.js & npm
-- SQLite (or any other preferred database)
+- Postgres (or any other preferred database)

 ### Steps